Sean Hurson: Inter-county

 Hurson refereed the 2014 National Football League Division 3 final and 2018 National Football League Division 2 final.
 He refereed the 2018 All-Ireland Minor Football Championship final, the 2021 All-Ireland Under-20 Football Championship final, the 2019 Leinster Senior Football Championship final, and the 2020 Connacht Senior Football Championship final.

+He refereed his first championship game in 2016.

 In the 2022 inter-county championship, Hurson oversaw the 2022 Connacht Senior Football Championship quarter-final between New York and Sligo, the 2022 Leinster Senior Football Championship semi-final between Kildare and Westmeath, the 2022 Ulster Senior Football Championship final between Donegal and Derry and the 2022 All-Ireland Senior Football Championship quarter-final between Dublin and Cork.
 He finished the season with the 2022 All-Ireland Senior Football Championship Final between Galway and Kerry, a first senior final for Hurson.
 Hurson is a clubmate of Kerry coach Paddy Tally.
 Ahead of the 2022 All-Ireland SFC final, Galway manager Pádraic Joyce was asked to comment on this.
 Kerry manager Jack O'Connor was also asked about it.
 Hurson sent off Paul Conroy in Galway's 2022 National Football League game against Derry.

 By the end of 2022, Hurson had refereed every major national final except the Munster Senior Football Championship and the MacRory Cup, the latter of which he was appointed to referee in 2020 but the competition ended prematurely due to the COVID-19 pandemic.

+Hurson was later appointed to referee the 2024 All-Ireland Senior Football Championship final.
+It was the 36th championship game (34th SFC) he had refereed.